dfeagans/Reference-Files/Configs/Configuration_QueenBeePro_xProv5.md

             Feed Rate (Z)   = 50

 - Then I homed the machine, zeroed everything, navigated roughly to the center of the board, lowered the z until it just touched, zeroed only the z, homed, and then ran the resulting NC code.

+## Fusion 306 Settings:
+- **Post-Processor**: used the standard "Grbl / gbrl" post processor including with Fusion 360.
+- **Safe Retract Setting** - set to 'Clearance Height' in the post-processor settings.
+Originally, the default had the Safe Retracts setting to "G28".
+That made the machine go back to the machine's reference position at the start and the end of the path.
+I believe the intention was to provide the ability to do tool changes then.
+I used "g28.1" to set that reference position at the same time I set my work position.
+To avoid having to remember that I switched to using the Safe Retracts setting as "Clearance Height" instead.
+That way I didn't risk forgetting.
+It's my understanding that the "G53" setting causes the machine to restract to the machine home position before and after the change.
+Again the intention is to provide repeatable tool change point.
+I have not tested that though.
+- **Coolant** - Set to disabled under the Tool Path, since I don't have it.
+Prevents the unnecessary M7,M8(flood on),M9(flood off) commands from being added.
+- **Spindle Speed** - Right now I don't have it hooked up to make use of it, but (as an example) the lines 'S14000 M3' turns the spindle on clockwise at 14,000 rpm.
+Later the line 'M5' stops the spindle.
+- **End Code** - 'M30'.